The Role of Metrology in Achieving Digital Quality Standards

 Metrology is the scientific study of measurement and its application.
 This encompasses both the theoretical and practical aspects of measurement, including ensuring that measuring devices are accurate and traceable.
 There are two primary branches of metrology:

-Scientific Metrology: Focuses on the development of new measurement methods and standards.
+Scientific Metrology: Focuses on developing new measurement methods and standards.

 Industrial Metrology: Involves the application of measurement science to manufacturing and production processes.